SudeepSanthosh/SudeepSanthosh/README.md

 ### Hey All!😁 👋

 - 👨‍💻 I’m doing my B.Tech in Computer Science and Engineering from Model Engineering College, Thrikakkara, Kochi.
-- 🌱 Current topics of interest: Data Science and ML
+- 🌱 Current topics of interest: Data Science, ML, DL and Software Development
 - 😄 Always willing to learn
-- 📫 How to reach me: 123sudeepsangeeth@gmail.com
 - ⚡ Ctrl + S: Saving worlds one line at a time.